Skip to main content

 useDynamicClient

 Returns the DynamicClient instance from context.
 Throws MissingProviderError if used outside a DynamicProvider.
-Most code should not need this — use the state hooks for reactive state, and import client functions directly (signMessage, getBalance, etc.) for one-shot calls.
+Most code should not need this — use the state hooks for reactive state, and import client functions directly (signMessage, getMultichainTokenBalances, etc.) for one-shot calls.

 import { useDynamicClient } from '@dynamic-labs-sdk/react-hooks';